The day winds down.

 Hold tight to what’s there.

-To the sleeping preschooler as you listen to the alternating, dreamy slumbery breath of first her, then her sister.
-Curling up in a twin bed and then taking the three tip-toed steps across the room to the other twin bed, the other sweet girl; a tangled mess of lanky limbs and sheets that she wouldn’t want smoothed even if you could.
+To the sleeping preschooler as you listen to the alternating, dreamy slumbery breath of first him, then his sister.
+Curling up in a twin bed and then taking the three tip-toed steps across the room to the other twin bed, the other sweet baby; a tangled mess of lanky limbs and sheets that she wouldn’t want smoothed even if you could.
 Kiss that disheveled forehead.
 Hold tight.